rereed92/ci-tools-workshop/README.md

-# ci-tools-workshop
+# CI Tools Workshop

-Workshop repo, created to help the explanation of several code sessions in a CI tools workshop
+> Workshop repo, created to help the explanation of several code sessions in a CI tools workshop